Logo

 Later in life, Christopher Hitchens discovered that he was of Jewish descent on his mother's side and that his Jewish ancestors were immigrants from Eastern Europe.

-Christopher Hitchens was married twice, first to Eleni Meleagrou, a Greek Cypriot, in 1981; the couple had a son Alexander and a daughter Sophia.
+Christopher Hitchens was married twice, first to Eleni Meleagrou, a Greek Cypriot, in 1981; the couple had two children, a son and a daughter.

 In 1991 Christopher Hitchens married his second wife, Carol Blue, an American screenwriter, in a ceremony held at the apartment of Victor Navasky, editor of The Nation.

-In November 1973 Christopher Hitchens's mother committed suicide in Athens in a pact with her lover, a defrocked clergyman named Timothy Bryan.
+In November 1973 Christopher Hitchens's mother died by suicide in Athens in a pact with her lover, a defrocked clergyman named Timothy Bryan.

 Christopher Hitchens flew alone to Athens to recover his mother's body, initially under the impression that she had been murdered.